MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

    a.
 In the **Store Name** field, enter a friendly name for the store.

    b.
-In the **Allow Location Access** field, move the slider to the On position if you want to detect the location from your mobile device.
+In the **Location Access** field, move the slider to the On position if you want to detect the location from your mobile device.
 You can also enter your location manually, but make sure to enter the information carefully since this field doesn't autofill.

    c.
 In the **Maxium Occupancy** field, set the total store capacity (number of people) across all entrances for total visitors at one time.